jiten0777/Data_Analysis/README.md

 👋 Hi, I'm Jitendra!
 🚀 Aspiring Data Analyst | Problem-Solver | Data Enthusiast

 Welcome to my GitHub!
 I am a certified data analyst with expertise in tools and technologies such as SQL, Python, Power BI, Machine Learning, and Advanced Excel.
-I recently completed a comprehensive 6-month training program and earned a certification in data analysis from Digital Training Lab, where I gained hands-on experience in analyzing, visualizing, and solving complex data problems.
+Hands-on experience in analyzing, visualizing, and solving complex data problems.

 💻 Technical Skills: